lbleal1/lbleal1.github.io/_news/announcement_4.md

 related_posts: false
 ---

-(Plenary Session Talk - Future of Data: Current Trends in Big Data and Data Analytics) Analyzing the Philippines from Space @2nd PH Data Festival
+Presented at the Plenary Session and joined the Open Forum - Future of Data: Current Trends in Big Data and Data Analytics @2nd PH Data Festival